esmo/lighting-color-temperature/README.md

 ## Acknowledgments

-- Blender Foundation for the amazing open-source tool.
+- Blender Foundation for the amazing piece of free software.

 For any issues, please [create an issue](https://github.com/esmo/lighting-color-temperature/issues) on GitHub or contact the maintainers.